HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-spectra.md

 ```

 #### Comparing the results of the different dimensionality reduction methods

+In each case, we reduced the scaled spectral dataset to two dimensions, so it is easy to visualize how each
+technique has behaved.
+We're going to visually assess the separability data point groups (we are starting with the
+assumption that there _will_ be some distinct groupings of spectra).

+Just from a quick look, it is fairly obvious that UMAP has done the best job of forming distinct, separable, groupings
+of spectra. **That doesn't necessarily mean that those spectra are somehow physically linked**, but it does seem like
+it will be the best dataset to run our clustering algorithm on.

 ```{code-cell} python
 fig, ax_arr = plt.subplots(2, 2, figsize=(8, 8))